England Study Abroad Program at University College London

 On each department's page, under "Tuition Fee" there is a listing of either Band 1 or Band 2.
 What does this mean?

 Band 1 departments are arts-related departments, such as English, history, economics and mathematics.
 Science and engineering-related departments plus anthropology, archaeology, fine art, geography, psychology and the Slade are classified as Band 2 departments.
 The departments located within the Bartlett School of Architecture, Project Management for Construction and Planning are also Band 2 departments.
-If you are accepted into or take 50 percent of your courses in any of these departments, you will be charged tuition differential fees in addition to the program fee for UCL.
+If your home department at UCL is a band 2 department, please be aware that UCL’s standard tuition fee for these subject areas is higher due to the costs of labs and specialized equipment and facilities, and you will be charged differential fees in addition to the IFSA-Butler program fee.

 What department am I eligible to apply to?